-There is due interest on the loan to Socfinaf, Afico and Socfin for the last quarter while last quarterly and December interest of previous year was paid in July 2017.
+There is due interest on the loan to Socfinaf, Afico and Socfin for the last quarter.

-Note 4 : Cash and cash equivalents
+Note 3 : Cash and cash equivalents

 Cash and cash-equivalents consist of cash in hand, bank balances and short-term deposits in money market instruments.